rwarbelow/kwk-level-1-week-1-lectures/intro_to_ruby.md

 + You can even chain methods together: `"hello world".upcase.reverse.capitalize`

-### String Labs
+### String Labs - 15-20 minutes

 Have students work on [String Interactive Practice](https://github.com/learn-co-curriculum/kwk-l1-strings-mini-lab) (This must be loaded in Learn)

-Students should also work on [Silly Strings](https://github.com/learn-co-curriculum/kwk-l1-silly_string/)
+Students can also begin work on [Silly Strings](https://github.com/learn-co-curriculum/kwk-l1-silly_string/)

-Review Silly Strings with students.
+Review String Interactive Practice with students, solve the start of Silly Strings so that during lab time they have already started.

 ## Math and Ruby